metal-stack/csi-driver-lvm/README.md

 # csi-driver-lvm #

-CSI DRIVER LVM utilizes local storage of Kubernetes nodes to provide persistent storage for pods.
+csi-driver-lvm utilizes local storage of Kubernetes nodes to provide persistent storage for pods.

 It automatically creates hostPath based persistent volumes on the nodes.